SpotCrime.com: Lawsuit

-SpotCrime's Role In Dispute Of Private Outsourcing Of Public Data
+SpotCrime's Role in Dispute of Private Outsourcing of Public Data

 According to the Poynter Institute, SpotCrime's founder, Colin Drane, was sued by Public Engines, a competitor.
-Public Engine's CEO acknowledges that the data he uses is public, but contends that it's up to the police agencies to make the data public.
+Public Engine's CEO acknowledges that the data he uses is public, but contends that it is up to the police agencies to make the data public.
 Poynter also acknowledges that some police agencies, who have already partnered with other crime-mapping sites, are using existing agreements to “control” access to crime data.
 This raises concerns over the ability of journalists to transparently receive data from police departments, and the questions of exactly who constitutes “media” in a time of technological change.

 In 2015, Public Engines was purchased by Motorola Solutions, Motorola later discontinued the CrimeReports.com web site and launched CityProtect.com.
 Motorola then began to publish an open crime data API to over 400 public crime data sets via Socrata.
 In 2019 when Socrata was purchased by Tyler Technologies, a Motorola competitor, Motorola turned off the Socrata open API, discontinuing public and open access to over 400 open crime data sets nationwide.

 Seven years after the lawsuit, Reveal created by The Center for Investigative Reporting (CIR) published an investigative piece covering how many private contractors were continually attempting to privatize data in the public domain.
-Reveal cited SpotCrime as an “outspoken advocate for greater state and local transparency” noting that SpotCrime’s advocacy for open crime data was an “imbroglio…tale of technological advances, tight government budgets and growing pressure for transparency.”
+Reveal cited SpotCrime as an “outspoken advocate for greater state and local transparency” noting that SpotCrime's advocacy for open crime data was an “imbroglio…tale of technological advances, tight government budgets and growing pressure for transparency.”
 The article explained how private vendors contracted with local governments for data management and software are essentially given control over government and publicly owned data.
 This kind of relationship enables the vendor's ability to control the flow of public information and restrict the ability of the public to download and re-share public data.